FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 Sure.
 I'm happy to provide such follow-up service to clients.
 Email is strongly preferred.

-Can you answer my random questions about Brooklyn?
+Can you answer my random questions about Brooklyn/NYC?

 I might, but please try first on your own, at least if you haven't previously hired me for a tour.
-If it takes some research, I might ask for a modest fee.
+If it takes more than a brief time, I'll ask for a payment for my consultation services.
+Also consider the NYC Tourist Help and the NYC Travel Tips groups on Facebook.

 Where can I buy some cool Brooklyn t-shirts?